Saturday, 16 November 2024

 Merry Christmas!
 Let's discuss your death and cremation!

 What do I get through my front door?
 I may get a few birthday cards in July, and a few Christmas cards in December.
 Twice a month I get free Club magazines.
 There's a constant, but not overwhelming, stream of junk mail.
 Then there are local booklets, leaflets and fliers delivered by an unseen hand.
 And plastic charity bags delivered in the same way, to put my unwanted clothes into for collection, that I consider to be scams and ignore.
-(I take such clothes personally to the charity shop of my own choice) Occasionally, small items I've ordered online will pop through the door.
+(I take such clothes personally to the charity shop of my own choice) Occasionally, I'll get small items I've ordered online.

 This all cumulatively sounds a lot.
 But really, compared to many other households, I get very little post through my front door.
 I've made it that way.
 I want as much as possible - certainly everything that would once have been put into a typed or handwritten letter - sent electronically as an email, or as an attachment to an email.
 This makes sense for me, as I'm away from home so much.
 I need to be able to read communications while out on the road, when holidaying far from home, and not wait until I'm back.